unisistcontrol/boompow/client/README.md

 ### Installation

-- Download the [latest version](https://github.com/bbedward/boompow/releases) and extract.
+- Download the [latest version](https://github.com/bbedward/boompow/releases) and extract it.
+- On Linux, open a terminal and cd to the bpow-client directory.
-- Open a console under `bpow-client`.
-On Windows, shift + right-click and "Open Powershell window here".
+- On Windows, shift + right-click in the bpow-client directory and click  "Open Powershell window here".
+- On MacOS, in Finder right click on the bpow-client directory and click "New Terminal at bpow-client"
 - `pip3 install --user -r requirements.txt`

 ## Running